leeju-umich/Cho_Xi_Seqscope/README.md

 # Seq-Scope Data Analysis Pipeline

-## Overview

 Seq-Scope is a spatial barcoding technology with a resolution almost comparable to an optical microscope.
 Seq-Scope is based on a solid-phase amplification of randomly barcoded single-molecule oligonucleotides using an Illumina sequencing-by-synthesis platform.
 The resulting clusters annotated with spatial coordinates are processed to expose RNA-capture moiety.
 These RNA-capturing barcoded clusters define the pixels of Seq-Scope that are approximately 0.5-1 μm apart from each other.
 For more information, please refer to the link (https://doi.org/10.1101/2021.01.25.427807).

 This is a brief tutorial that includes scripts used for the SeqScope paper.
 The bash scripts are used for preprocessing the data (tissue boundary detection, STARsolo alignment), python and R scipts to bin the data into square grids and conduct part of subcellular analysis.
 All script can be found under the script folder in this repository.

-The users may need to modify the scripts by themselves to make it compatible to their experimental design.
+**Note**:The users may need to modify the scripts by themselves to make it compatible to their experimental design.
 A more flexible and user-friendly software tool is under active development.
 We will update this page when the new tool is ready.

-## Getting Started
+# Getting Started
-### Required Sofware Tools
+## Required Sofware Tools

 You need to install the following software tools before using this pipeline.
 Linux operating system is necessary.
 * STARSolo>=2.7.5c
 * seqtk
 * R
-* Python
+* Python >3.0
 * perl

-### Example Data
+## Example Data
 The raw dataset used for Seq-Scope paper will be available in GEO and SRA (GSE169706).
 The annotated file and H&E images can be found at https://doi.org/10.7302/cjfe-wa35.
 Here we assume that you already have access to these example dataset.

 * 1st-seq data (typically from MiSeq)